srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

-Since the content of the headers is not critical for our network's function I don't go into further details here.
+Since the content of the MNIST file headers is not critical for the functionality of our neural network I don't go into further details here.
-Yet, I briefly want to highlight that the values (maxImages, imgWidth,imgHeight, etc.) in the header are stored in reversed byte order and therefore need to be reversed back in order to use them.
+I just want to briefly highlight that the values (maxImages, imgWidth,imgHeight, etc.) in the header are stored in reversed byte order and therefore need to be reversed back in order to use them.
-For more details on this you can check the [MNIST homepage](http://yann.lecun.com/exdb/mnist/) or [my project code](https://github.com/mmlind/mnist-1lnn/). </sidenote>
+For more details on this you can check the [MNIST homepage](http://yann.lecun.com/exdb/mnist/) or [my project code](https://github.com/mmlind/mnist-1lnn/).

-## Designing the Neural Network
+## Designing the Network

-Before we start coding the neural network, we need to consider its design.
+Before we start coding the network, we need to consider its design.
+As the name of this post suggests we only want a single layer (no hidden layers, no deep learning).

-I.e. every neural network's structure is likely somewhat different, always trying to best suit the particular problem to be solved.
+Every neural network's structure is somewhat different, so we always need to consider how to best suit the particular problem to be solved.

 ### The Input

 As outlined above each MNIST image has 28x28 pixels and each pixel is represented as either a "1" (ON/BLACK) or a "0" (OFF/WHITE).
-The 28x28 matrix is converted into a simple 784 one dimensional input vector containg 0s and 1s:
+The 28x28 matrix is converted into a simple 784-byte-long one dimensional input vector (containing 0s and 1s) and serves as the input to our neural network.

 ![_config.yml]({{ site.baseurl }}/images/1lnn_input.svg)